Chechen Human Rights Association VAYFOND

 – vindication of human rights, providing assistance to those Chechens and other representatives of Northern Caucasian peoples who are illegally persecuted for (including, but not limited to) political and religious reasons;

-– promotion of tolerance, thwarting nationalism and racial and religious intolerance;
+– promoting the development of tolerance, resisting nationalism, racial and religious intolerance;

 – fostering preservation of the Chechen material and spiritual heritage;